zedix/awesome-web-components/README.md

 ## Latest Articles

 - [2023-10-01 — Photoshop is now on the web!](https://medium.com/@addyosmani/photoshop-is-now-on-the-web-38d70954365a)
-- [2023-09-21 — The design system ecosystem](https://bradfrost.com/blog/post/the-design-system-ecosystem/) - "We now heartily recommend one specific technology to build a core design system for the web: Web Components."
+- [2023-09-21 — The design system ecosystem](https://bradfrost.com/blog/post/the-design-system-ecosystem/) — "We now heartily recommend one specific technology to build a core design system for the web: Web Components."
+- [2023-09-09 — W3C Web Sustainability Guidelines (WSG) 1.0](https://x.com/EisenbergEffect/status/1700576705256067380?s=20) — "When custom components are needed, prefer Web Components over framework components"
 - [2023-08-23 — Pros and cons of using Shadow DOM and style encapsulation](https://www.matuzo.at/blog/2023/pros-and-cons-of-shadow-dom/)
 - [2023-08-23 — Use web components for what they’re good at](https://nolanlawson.com/2023/08/23/use-web-components-for-what-theyre-good-at/)
 - [2023-08-18 — Shadow DOM: Not by Default](https://begin.com/blog/posts/2023-08-18-shadow-dom-not-by-default)